CrunchyData/pgCompare/README.md

 # Properties
 Properties are categorized into four sections: system, repository, source, and target.
 Each section has specific properties, as described in detail in the documentation.
+The properties can be specified via a configuration file, environment variables or a combination of both.
+To use environment variables, the environment variable will be the name of hte property in upper case prefixed with "CONFERODC-".
+For example, batch-fetch-size can be set by using the environment variable CONFERODC-BATCH-FETCH-SIZE.

 ### system
 - batch-fetch-size: Sets the fetch size for retrieving rows from the source or target database.